camjhirsh/camjhirsh/README.md

 # Cameron Hirsh

 - 👋 Hi, I’m @camjhirsh
-- 👀 I’m passionate about understanding the constitution of the human body machine, mathematics, and outer space.
+- 👀 I’m passionate about understanding the constitution of the human body machine, mathematics, chemistry, mechanics, and outer space.
 - 🌱 I’m currently learning how to perfect my data science cycle skills.
-- 🤝 I’m looking to collaborate on research or products in the intersection of technology and the human body.
+- 🤝 I’m looking to collaborate on research or products in the intersection of technology and life sciences.
 - 💞️ I like to support sustainability and unity causes.

 - 📫 How to reach me: **camjhirsh@gmail.com**